-The Department also provides counseling to victims of natural or manmade disasters, their families and emergency first responders.
+The department also provides counseling to victims of natural or manmade disasters, their families and emergency first responders.
 The Director of Mental Health is responsible for protecting patients’ rights in all public and private hospitals and programs providing voluntary mental health care and treatment, and all contracted community-based programs.
 The Director also serves as the public guardian for individuals gravely disabled by mental illness, and is the conservatorship investigation officer for the County.

-Wellness and Recovery Outcomes
+Wellbeing and Recovery Outcomes

 Our aim is to help our clients and families to: